-- Work place context
+- Workplace context

-In order to complete the written components of the course, participants are expected to have a suitable level of English language comprehension and literacy.
+Course content is delivered through practical lessons, workshops and lectures.
+Approximately 60% of the course is practical, and 40% is written work.
+To complete the written components of the course, participants are expected to have a suitable level of English language comprehension and literacy.
 If English is not your first language, you will need written and spoken English skills at the British Council IELTS level of Band 6 (General English Test) or above.